Limited to 736 pieces / 8 left in stock

 Which credit cards does Splitit support?

-You can pay using Splitit with a Mastercard or Visa card.
-Debit cards, American Express and pre-paid cards are not accepted.
+You can pay using Splitit with a Mastercard or Visa cards.
+Debit cards and pre-paid cards are not accepted.

 Do I have to maintain the required available credit amount on my credit card?

-Yes, you must maintain a sufficient amount on your credit card for both the monthly payment and for the full outstanding amount of your purchase during the full period of the plan.
+You must maintain a sufficient amount on your credit card for both the monthly payment and for the full outstanding amount of your purchase for up to 30 days after placing the order.
+The average authorization typically drops off within 5-10 working days.
 The authorized amount will be charged only in the event that a monthly payment is declined (the authorization hold might appear as “pending” on your credit card bill).

 What happens if I return the product?